Joe Canning

 Joseph Canning (born 11 October 1988) is an Irish hurler who plays for club side Portumna and previously at inter-county level with the Galway senior hurling team.
-Often considered one of the greatest players of his generation and widely regarded as one of the greatest hurlers of all time, Canning enjoyed a 14-season career with the Galway senior hurling team, won five All-Stars and was named GAA-GPA Hurler of the Year in 2017.
+Regarded as one of the greatest hurlers in the history of the sport, Canning enjoyed a 14-season career with the Galway senior hurling team, won five All-Stars and was named GAA-GPA Hurler of the Year in 2017.
 He won seven major trophies in his inter-county career, including one All-Ireland Championship, three Leinster Championships and three National Hurling Leagues.
-A prolific scorer from play and placed balls, Canning holds the record for most sideline cuts scored (28) and is the championship's all-time top scorer with 27 goals and 486 points.
+A prolific scorer from play and placed balls, Canning holds the record for most sideline cuts scored (28) and was the championship's all-time top scorer with 27 goals and 486 points.
 His 62 championship appearances is a Galway record.

 Born and raised in Portumna, County Galway, Canning first played competitive hurling at juvenile and underage levels with the Portumna club.
 He made his senior debut for the club aged 15 in May 2004 and immediately established himself as an integral player.
-In his second season, Canning helped the club to a second ever County Championship title before ending the campaign with the 2006 All-Ireland Club Championship.
+In his second season, Canning helped the club to a second-ever County Championship title before ending the campaign with the 2006 All-Ireland Club Championship.
 It was the first of four county championship titles in five seasons, while he also added All-Ireland titles to his collection in 2008 and 2009.
 Canning won a fifth county championship in 2013 before ending the season with a fourth All-Ireland club winners' medal.

 Canning lined out for Galway in three different grades of hurling over a 17-year period.
-At underage levels, he was regarded as a prodigy and won two All-Ireland Minor Championships from three consecutive final appearances and an All-Ireland Under-21 Championship.
-After his senior debut in April 2008, Canning would go on to end the season with his first All-Star award, as well as being named Young Hurler of the Year.
+At underage levels, he won two All-Ireland Minor Championships from three consecutive final appearances and an All-Ireland Under-21 Championship.
+After making his senior debut in April 2008, Canning won his first All-Star award as well as being named Young Hurler of the Year.
 Canning ended the 2012 season with his third All-Star and his first Hurler of the Year nomination, having been part of Galway's inaugural Leinster Championship-winning campaign.
 2017 saw him named Hurler of the Year, having played a key role in Galway's clean sweep of National League and Leinster Championship successes, as well as a first All-Ireland Championship in 29 years.
 Canning earned a fifth All-Star award and a third Hurler of the Year nomination in 2018 after winning a third Leinster Championship title and appearing in his fourth All-Ireland final.